John Herzfeld: Later works

 From 2004 to 2006, Herzfeld returned to television, writing and directing multiple episodes of the Rob Lowe series, Dr. Vegas.

 In 2007, Herzfeld directed the crime thriller The Death and Life of Bobby Z starring Paul Walker and Laurence Fishburne.
 Walker plays a prisoner offered a deal by the DEA in which he can win his freedom by impersonating a legendary drug dealer as part of a prisoner exchange.

 In 2008, he wrote and directed the made-for-television feature SIS, about the Special Investigation Squad, an elite secret police force that hunts down criminals on the streets of Los Angeles.

 In 2009, Herzfeld directed the 90-minute documentary Inferno: The Making Of The Expendables for his friend Sylvester Stallone.
 The two first worked together in 1969 on a low-budget self-produced film called Horses, and later again on Cobra, where Herzfeld plays a goon that Stallone's character sets on fire during the film's climax.

-Herzfeld also directed Stallone in his 2014 film, which was produced by Seraphim Films Productions, his wife, Rebekah Chaney's company.
-Chaney applied for the CA Tax credit in 2011 and received the funding in 2012, with only 90 days allotted for pre-production or the credit would be awarded to another production.
-Chaney and Herzfeld started the process together before any cast members were assigned.
-Chaney is the original first producer of the film Reach Me.
+In 2014 Herzfeld directed feature film Reach Mewhich included a stellar cast including Sylvester Stallone, Kyra Sedgwick, Thomas Jane, Terry Crews, Danny Aiello, Kelsey Grammar, Lauren Cohan, Omari Hardwick, David O'Hara, Nelly, Cary Elwes, Kevin Connolly, Tom Bergener, Tom Sizemore, Danny Trejo, Rebekah Chaney, Frank Stallone, Scarlet Stallone, Ryan Kwanten, and Meadow Williams.
+The ensemble drama, Reach Me centers on an anonymous motivational book, which gains massive internet attraction, bringing together a diverse group of troubled individuals with interconnected lives.

+In 2019 John Herzfeld wrote and directed Feature Film Escape Plan: The Extractors starring Sylvester Stallone, Dave Bautista, 50 Cent, Jin Zhang, Daniel Bernhardt.
+Security team must rescue kidnapped hostages from a formidable Latvian prison known as Devil's Station.
+The film became a massive hit on streaming services frequently entering Netflix Top 10 rankings.

+2026 Herzfeld wrote feature film SPECIMEN.
+Herzfeld is set to Direct the feature Specimen in 2027 and is currently in Pre Production.